 The CLP program offers certification in five categories that reflect the different job types involved in Maine logging.
 All program participants must complete the core curriculum which focuses on conventional (skidder and chainsaw) operations.
 They are then evaluated based on the certification they are pursuing.

-CLP Conventional – For skidder and chainsaw operators
+- CLP Conventional – For skidder and chainsaw operators

-CLP Mechanical – For mechanical harvesting equipment operators
+- CLP Mechanical – For mechanical harvesting equipment operators

-CLP Contractor/Supervisor – For logging contractors and/or people who supervise the work of others
+- CLP Contractor/Supervisor – For logging contractors and/or people who supervise the work of others

-CLP Associate – For people who don’t cut wood for a living, but have a professional interest in the logging industry
+- CLP Associate – For people who don’t cut wood for a living, but have a professional interest in the logging industry

-CLP Apprentice – For students of Maine’s post-secondary wood harvesting programs.
+- CLP Apprentice – For students of Maine’s post-secondary wood harvesting programs.

-CERTIFICATION & RE-CERTIFICATION REQUIREMENTS:
+CERTIFICATION REQUIREMENTS & POLICIES:

 Following successful completion of the initial training, participants are visited at their work site by a CLP evaluator.
 Using an evaluation form that is tailored to each candidate’s CLP category, evaluators interview the participant, observe his/her work practices, and score in areas, from job site safety to knowledge of environmental regulations.